 You have a new job, or you’re just done.
-You can’t wait to quit your job.
+You have to figure out how to quit your job.

 It’s simple, right?
 You walk into your manager’s office, or HR, smile and say, “I’m quitting my job.
 I’m giving my two weeks notice.”